-Coral reefs, covering less than 1% of the ocean, support 25% of all marine species, showcasing immense biodiversity.
+Animals that live in coral reefs, also known as coral reef animals, covering less than 1% of the ocean, support 25% of all marine species, showcasing immense biodiversity.

 Coral reefs host a remarkable range of animals, from tiny invertebrates to large predators, highlighting their complex food chain.